Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Additional results

 Now, we turn to UHA, another widely studied attention mechanism where each position $n$ attends to a single position $m<n$ with the highest $\score_{n,m}$.
 In the case of ties, the \emph{rightmost} position is selected. \citet{yang2024masked} prove that transformers with UHA are as expressive as $\ltl$.

-Combining the results from above, we have: \begin{corollary} Transformers with AHA are as expressive as those with SA, which are strictly less expressive than those with UHA. \end{corollary} \begin{proof} The equality AHA $=$ SA follows directly from \cref{thm:aha2pfo,thm:ptl2aha}.
+Combining the results from above, we have: \begin{corollary} Transformers with AHA are as expressive as those with soft attention, which are strictly less expressive than those with UHA. \end{corollary} \begin{proof} The equality AHA $=$ soft attention follows directly from \cref{thm:aha2pfo,thm:ptl2aha}.

-The strict inequality SA $<$ UHA follows directly from the fact that $\ptl$ is strictly less expressive than $\ltl$. \end{proof}
+The strict inequality soft attention $<$ UHA follows directly from the fact that $\ptl$ is strictly less expressive than $\ltl$. \end{proof}